 The Avea also functions as an alarm, turning on at a scheduled time.
-Rather than blinding you with light and forcing you to hide under the covers it'll gradually brighten just like a natural sunrise.
+Rather than blinding you with light and forcing you to hide under the covers, it'll gradually brighten just like a natural sunrise.

 The Elgato Avea is a good and affordable buy if you want a single smart LED lamp.
 You can add to the system too, but the app is a little basic for our liking.

-Read our full Avea review.
+Read our full Eve Avea Flare review

 Smart lightbulbs may be the latest addition to the smart home, but what about when you're away from home?
 We love this Lava BrightSounds smart lamp and portable Bluetooth speaker, and reckon it's one of the best gadgets you'll take camping this year.

 All that makes this the smartest lamp we've ever seen.
-It'll also make a great addition to a kid's nightstand, able to allay their fears of the dark and play them lullabies as they gently fall asleep.
+It'll also make a great addition to a kid's nightstand, to allay their fears of the dark and play them lullabies as they fall asleep.